 One of the reasons Ryugu was chosen as a destination, Milliken says, is that it belongs to a class of asteroids that are dark in color and suspected to have water-bearing minerals and organic compounds.
 These types of asteroids are believed to be possible parent bodies for dark, water- and carbon-bearing meteorites found on Earth known as carbonaceous chondrites.
 Those meteorites have been studied in great detail in laboratories around the world for many decades, but it is not possible to determine with certainty which asteroid a given carbonaceous chondrite meteorite may come from.

 The Hayabusa2 mission represents the first time a sample from one of these intriguing asteroids has been directly collected and returned to Earth.
-But observations of Ryugu made by Hayabusa2 as it flew alongside the asteroid suggest it may not to be as water-rich as scientists originally expected.
+But observations of Ryugu made by Hayabusa2 as it flew alongside the asteroid suggest it may not be as water-rich as scientists originally expected.
 There are several competing ideas for how and when Ryugu may have lost some of its water.

 Ryugu is a rubble pile — a loose conglomeration of rock held together by gravity.
 Scientists think these asteroids likely form from debris left over when larger and more solid asteroids are broken apart by a large impact event.
-So it’s possible the water signature seen on Ryugu today is all that remains of a previously more water-rich parent asteroid that dried out due a heating event of some kind.
+So it’s possible the water signature seen on Ryugu today is all that remains of a previously more water-rich parent asteroid that dried out due to a heating event of some kind.
 But it could also be that Ryugu dried out after a catastrophic disruption and re-formation as a rubble pile.
-It’s also possible that Ryugu had a few close spins past the sun in its past, which could have heated it up and dried out its surface.
+It’s also possible that Ryugu had a few close spins past the sun in the past, which could have heated it up and dried out its surface.

 The Hayabusa2 spacecraft had equipment aboard that could help scientists to determine which scenario was more likely.
 During its rendezvous with Ryugu in 2019, Hayabusa2 fired a small projectile into the asteroid’s surface.
 The impact created a small crater and exposed rock buried in the subsurface.
 Using a near-infrared spectrometer, which is capable of detecting water-bearing minerals, the researchers could then compare the water content of surface rock with that of the subsurface.